esaracco/wbmclamav/README.md

 [Project homepage](https://wbmclamav.esaracco.fr)

-wbmclamav is a [Webmin](http://www.webmin.com) module to manage the [ClamAV](https://www.clamav.net) antivirus.
+wbmclamav is a [Webmin](http://www.webmin.com) module for [ClamAV](https://www.clamav.net) antivirus.
 It can be used to update ClamAV / Freshclam configuration, manage quarantine, search in the viruses database and keep it up-to-date, scan local directories, control remote ClamAV,  extract signatures from new viruses, and so on.

 ## Installation